Synthetixio/synthetix/docs/contracts/FeePoolState.md

 ### `accountIssuanceLedger`

-A list of up to 6 issuance data entries for each address, for the most recent changes to their issuance level.
+A list of up to 6 [issuance data](#issuancedata) entries for each address, for the most recent changes to their issuance level.
 The fee periods do not have to be consecutive, but they are ordered from newest to oldest (decreasing debt ledger indexes).

+Note that the entry `accountIssuanceLedger[account][0]` only corresponds to the current fee period if [`appendAccountIssuanceRecord(account, *, *, *)`](#appendaccountissuancerecord) has been called during the current fee period.
+That is, if the account has issued or burnt synths this period.

 **Type:** `mapping(address => IssuanceData[FEE_PERIOD_LENGTH]) public`